Updated July 2025

 3. National Mosque

-This immense building was built in 1965 and has a capacity of up to 15000 people.
-Non-Muslims are welcome outside of prayer times, and you must remove your shoes and be appropriately dressed.
+The National Mosque of Malaysia is worth seeing.
+This immense building, constructed in 1965, has a capacity of up to 15,000 people.
+Non-Muslims are welcome outside of prayer times, but please remove your shoes and dress appropriately.
 We had to wear a robe because Dwayne and I were not appropriately dressed.

 Cost – Free (Robe hire also free)